-VALUE ADDED TAX IN UAE
+VALUE-ADDED TAX IN UAE

-All the businesses who have a place of residence in the state of UAE and whose value of supplies in the member states in previous 12 months has exceeded AED 375,000 should mandatorily register under UAE VAT.
+All the businesses who have a place of residence in the state of UAE and whose value of supplies in the member states in the previous 12 months has exceeded AED 375,000 should mandatorily register under UAE VAT.
 Also, if the businesses anticipate that the total value of supplies will exceed the mandatory registration threshold of AED 375,000 in the next 30 days, then they too will have to register under UAE VAT.